 The day spread awareness about the importance of protecting endangered species, their habitats and taking actions necessary to protect them.
 Therefore, Endangered Species Day recognises the national conservation efforts to protect our nation's endangered species and their habitats.
 Several events and youth contest are held at various wildlife refuges, zoos, parks, community centres, aquariums, botanical gardens, libraries, schools and colleges etc.

 “Living wild species are like a library of books still unread.
 Our heedless destruction of them is akin to burning that library without ever having read its books.” ― John Dingell

 What are Endangered Species?

-Therefore, we can say that endangered species are the species that are at the risk of extinction due to sudden rapid decrease in its population or loss of its critical habitat.
-Species like plants or animals that was threatened with extinction could be called an endangered species.
+Therefore, we can say that endangered species are the species that are at the risk of extinction due to a sudden rapid decrease in their population or loss of their critical habitat.
+Species like plants or animals that were threatened with extinction could be called endangered species.

 “Endangered species are our friends.” - Yao Ming

 What qualifies a species as Endangered?

 Different government and local organisations have their own criteria of deciding for species that it is endangered or not.
 The International Union for Conservation of Nature (IUCN) maintains the most comprehensive list of endangered species around the world.
 The Red List of Threatened Species judges each species on five different standards.